SilverSkill/Bike-Sharing-analysis/README.md

 ### General Info
 ***
-Code for a variety of descriptiv statistics for the following statistics :
+Code for a variety of descriptiv statistics for the following themes :

 1. Popular times of travel
   * most common month